Why is English important?

-Why is the worldwide growth of English important?
+Why is the worldwide growth of English significant?

 The ability to speak English is in constant demand.
-This means that there must be teachers, like you, ready to teach English.
+This means that there must be teachers ready to teach English like you.

-This constant growth in the demand for English teachers means that your teaching skills gained through an accredited TEFL training programme like EBC’s will always be in demand.
+This constant growth in the demand for English teachers means that your teaching skills gained through an accredited TEFL training programme like EBC’s will always be in need.

 The demand is global, including countries where English is the native language.
-In order to conduct business, people in countries where English is not the native language must learn it or they won’t be able to compete at an international level.
+To conduct business, people in countries where English is not the native language must learn it, or they won’t be able to compete at an international level.
 Immigrants to the USA, Canada, Britain, Ireland, Australia or New Zealand will need to learn English to survive there.
-The demand for English is endless so being an English teacher is something that will never go out of style.
+The demand for English is endless, so being an English teacher will never go out of style.

 Some more statistics: